ammarfaizi2/linux-block/Documentation/admin-guide/mm/userfaultfd.rst

 (e.g. when pages are missing and not populated).
 For file-backed memories like shmem and hugetlbfs, none ptes will be write protected just like a present pte.
-In other words, there will be a userfaultfd write fault message generated when writting to a missing page on file typed memories, as long as the page range was write-protected before.
+In other words, there will be a userfaultfd write fault message generated when writing to a missing page on file typed memories, as long as the page range was write-protected before.
 Such a message will not be generated on anonymous memories by default.